 A grade 2/3 class at Upper Sumas Elementary applied science and poetry lessons to the fall planting of daffodils in this following video.

 Sign Us Up!

-Planting a Promise is a free program available to all K-12 public schools and K-12 First Nations schools in BC.
+Planting a Promise is a free program available to all K-12 public, independent, and First Nations schools in BC.